 Pierre Gassendi thereafter engaged in many scientific studies with his patron, Nicolas-Claude Fabri de Peiresc, until the latter’s death in 1637, which seemed to afflict him deeply.
 Gassendi travelled in Flanders and in Holland, and returned to France in 1631, and two years later became provost of Digne Cathedral.
 During this time he wrote some works, at the insistence of theologian and mathematician Marin Mersenne.
 They included his examination of the mystical philosophy of Robert Fludd, an essay on parhelia, and some observations on the transit of Mercury.
 In 1641, he met Thomas Hobbes in Paris, where Gassendi also gave some informal philosophy classes, which according to the biographer Grimarest included Molière and Cyrano de Bergerac .

 In 1642 Mersenne engaged Gassendi and other eminent thinkers in controversy with René Descartes to contribute a commentary on the manuscript of René Descartes’s Meditations.
 This led to Gassendi’s objections to the fundamental propositions of Descartes published as the Fifth Set of Objections in the works of Descartes.
 In 1645 Gassendi was appointed professor of mathematics at the Collège Royal in Paris, and lectured for several years with great success.
+However, his poor health meant that he could only teach for a short time.
 In addition to controversial writings on physical questions, there appeared during this period the first of the works for which historians of philosophy remember him.
 Gassendi attempted to find what he called a middle way between skepticism and dogmatism.
 He argued that, while metaphysical knowledge of the “essences” (inner natures) of things is impossible, by relying on induction and the information provided by “appearances” one can acquire probable knowledge of the natural world that is sufficient to explain and predict experience.

 The best theory of such a world, in Gassendi’s opinion, is the ancient atomism according to Epicurus.
 There, atoms are eternal, differently shaped, and moving at different speeds.
 Gassendi argued that such atoms must have some of the physical features of the visible objects they constitute, such as extension, size, shape, weight, and solidity.
 The atoms collide and agglomerate, resulting in events in the perceptible world.
 In 1647 he published the well-received treatise De vita, moribus, et doctrina Epicuri libri octo followed by further publications on Diogenes Laërtius and another commentary on Epicurus.
 Gassendi believed that there was no conflict between his mechanistic atomism and the doctrines of Roman Catholicism; indeed, he took pains to emphasize their compatibility.

 In 1648 ill-health compelled him to give up his lectures at the Collège Royal.
 He travelled in the south of France and spent nearly two years at Toulon, where the climate suited him.
 In 1653 he returned to Paris and resumed his literary work publishing lives of Copernicus and of Tycho Brahe.
-He died at Paris in 1655 from a lung disease.
+In 1655, after a long illness, Gassendi died at the age of 63 in the house of a patron, the nobleman Habert de Montmor. at Paris from a lung disease.

 At yovisto academic video search, you may enjoy a video lecture by Dr. Richard Brown on Rene Descartes‘ Method of Doubt.